The best cloud storage management services make it simple and easy to manage cloud storage from multiple providers.

 As expected with AWS, there are a comprehensive range of cloud service features available when it comes to cloud storage management, and are generally aimed at larger business needs.

-cloudHQ was founded in 2011 and is based in San Francisco.
-It can sync across many cloud platforms but works best with any Google apps such a Google Drive and Gmail.
+cloudHQ can sync across many cloud platforms but works best with any Google apps such a Google Drive and Gmail.

-CloudHQ fully integrates all your Google related apps with other cloud-based services such as Salesforce, Dropbox and Evernote.
-This solution offers full backup protection for all G Suite apps that may be used within your organisation.
-Even if other organisations you work with use other services such as Dropbox, cloudHQ will sync and integrate all these with your G Suite accounts.
+cloudHQ fully integrates all your Google related apps with other cloud-based services such as Salesforce, Dropbox and Evernote.
+This solution offers full backup protection for all G Suite apps that may be used within your organization.
+Even if other organizations you work with use other services such as Dropbox, cloudHQ will sync and integrate all these with your G Suite accounts.
 This means less hassle for you when working over multiple cloud-based solutions.

 cloudHQ offer a free tier that allows users to save emails to the cloud with unlimited backup and sync of Free Cloud Accounts.
 There are paid options, too, which include a free 15-day trial so you don’t have to commit straight away. cloudHQ offer a 30-day money back guarantee if you do decide to go for it but ultimately find it is not right for you.

-MultCloud was founded in 2013 by AOMEI Technology.
-They offer a solution that is designed to bind all your cloud storage providers together in one platform, making everything more accessible for you.
+MultCloud offers a solution that is designed to bind all your cloud storage providers together in one platform, making everything more accessible for you.
 It is a cross-platform, web-based solution.
-In 2016 a Google Chrome extension was released.

 MultCloud is integrated with some of the biggest names in cloud services such as Google Drive, Dropbox and OneDrive, among others.
-It is very reasonable priced and also offer a free plan that includes up to 50GB of allowance for transfer.
+It is very reasonable priced and also offer a free plan.

 CloudFuze was founded in 2012 with the goal of providing businesses and private consumers with a way to transfer and migrate their files easily no matter where they are stored.